 Today is International Women’s Day, a global day celebrating the social, economic, cultural and political achievements of women and a call for their equal treatment in society.
 So we would like to take this opportunity to share with you a few reflections on what we at Women’s Forum Australia think needs to be celebrated about womanhood and how we are working to create a more equal society.

 When people first hear about Women’s Forum Australia they want to know what we’re all about, what our ethos is, what sets us aside from other women’s organisations?
-We are a research and education organisation whose vision is “a better Australian society for women”, but what does that mean?
+We are a research and education organisation whose vision is “an Australian society that respects and promotes the dignity of all women”, but what does that mean?

 In determining what is good and what is harmful for women, Women’s Forum emphasises the importance of reason, evidence-based research and personal experience.
 It recognises that all three point towards the reality that women share characteristics, experiences and struggles distinct to that of men, and that such differences may sometimes warrant different treatment in order to achieve true equality and the best outcomes for women.
 (And different treatment doesn’t just mean imposing gender quotas in the workplace or only using female television presenters for a day – it needs to be more nuanced and meaningful than that.)

 Take for example, the fact that women are more prone to exploitation through sex trafficking, prostitution, pornography and sexualisation in media and entertainment.
 Women are much more likely to be the victims (and much less likely to be the perpetrators) of physical and sexual violence.
 Women are also uniquely impacted physically, emotionally and psychologically by pregnancy and practices such as abortion, adoption, surrogacy, IVF and contraception (not to mention PMS, menopause and all the challenges that come with pregnancy and motherhood).
 And of course women face distinct professional, educational and financial challenges when they take time out of study and the paid workforce to bear and raise children.